 Douglas-Cherokee Economic Authority is strongly committed to maintaining and improving the health and well-being of all employees.
 It is, therefore, the Agency's policy that employees have the right to work in an environment free of the hazards of tobacco products.
 It is the policy of the Agency that we will provide a smoke-free working environment.
-Smoking, vaping, and using smokeless tobacco is not permitted inside any Agency facility or vehicle.
+Smoking, vaping, and using smokeless tobacco is not permitted inside any Agency facility, vehicle or within 25 feet of any Agency building entrance.
+This policy applies to all employees, visitors, contractors, and clients.
+Violation of this policy may result in disciplinary action for employees and may lead to removal from the premises for visitors or contractors.